 Are there any side effects?

-Not that I’m aware of.
+Soap nuts are generally safe.
 Unlike traditional detergents and cosmetics that contain harsh chemicals, soap nuts are gentle and usually non-irritating.

 But!
 As with any product, do a patch test first before using it all over your body.